koiker/poseidon/README.md

-# Poseidon: A ViT-based Architecture for Multi-frame Pose Estimation with Adaptive Frame Weighting and Multi-scale Feature Fusion
+# Poseidon: A ViT-based Architecture for Multi-frame Pose Estimation with Adaptive Frame Weighting and Multi-Scale Feature Fusion

 This repository is the official implementation for **Poseidon: A ViT-based Architecture for Multi-frame Pose Estimation with Adaptive Frame Weighting and Multi-scale Feature Fusion** by Cesare Davide Pace.